SCRT-HQ/VaporShell/docs/glossary/Add-VSEMRInstanceFleetConfigInstanceTypeConfig.md

----
-layout: glossary
-title: Add-VSEMRInstanceFleetConfigInstanceTypeConfig
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSEMRInstanceFleetConfigInstanceTypeConfig

 ## SYNOPSIS
-Adds an AWS::EMR::InstanceFleetConfig.InstanceTypeConfig resource property to the template
+Adds an AWS::EMR::InstanceFleetConfig.InstanceTypeConfig resource property to the template.
+InstanceType config is a subproperty of InstanceFleetConfig.
+An instance type configuration specifies each instance type in an instance fleet.
+The configuration determines the EC2 instances Amazon EMR attempts to provision to fulfill On-Demand and Spot target capacities.
+There can be a maximum of 5 instance type configurations in a fleet.

 ## SYNTAX